Puspendu-Karmakar/Puspendu-Karmakar/README.md

 Good in Pastel Art.

 Completed almost all of Marvel movies and shows as of May 2026.\
 Currently watching anime.
-First anime that i was introduced to - One Punch Man (Season 3 was a disaster).\
+First anime that i was introduced to - One Punch Man (Season 3 was a disaster).

-Animes that i have watched
+Animes that i have watched-
 + One Punch Man
 + Demon Slayer
 + Sakamoto Days